Nine test positive in Uttarakhand for COVID-19, tally rises to 120

 Most of these cases have a travel history to Delhi and Mumbai.
 It takes the total number of cases in the state, so far, to 120 out of which 53 have recovered.

-The number of active cases stands at 53 with one coronavirus infected patient having died a few weeks back.
-There has been a sudden rise in the number of cases reported daily in Uttarakhand since migrant laborers began returning to their homes.
+The number of active cases stands at 66 with one coronavirus infected patient having died few weeks back.
+There has been a sudden rise in the number of cases reported daily in Uttarakhand since migrant labourers began returning to their homes.

 - READ MORE ON: